timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 ### Precalculating Data

 Effectively, each pattern we could get is uniquely represented by a 16-bit number.
 Since we know all possible patterns — `2^16` which is 65,536 — we can precalculate all the information we need in advance: the amount of numbers, their maximum size, bytes the pattern processed, and the shuffle mask.
-All that would form a structure that we call a `Block`:
+All that form a structure that we call a `Block`:

 ```csharp
 public class Block